100 signatures reached

 International Dark Sky Park Accreditation for Bunya Mountains

 Bunya Mountains is split into Western Downs Regional Council (WDRC) & South Burnett Regional Council (SBRC).
-International Dark Sky Association (IDSA) accreditation for Bunya Mountains as a Dark Sky Park is proposed, accredited at Gold status when nominated.
+We are proposing International Dark Sky Association (IDSA) accreditation for Bunya Mountains Dark Sky Park, accredited at Gold status when nominated.

 Dark Sky Park at Warrumbungle National Park:

 Can you please ensure that this opportunity being presented is taken up with local government support to improve Bunya Mountains’s long term economic and environmental sustainability?

 These are the Aoraki McKenzie Zealand Dark Sky Reserve reports: